ODEP - Office of Disability Employment Policy

 For All Employers:

-- Building an Inclusive Workforce A Four-Step Reference Guide to Recruiting, Hiring, & Retaining Employees with Disabilities.
+- Building an Inclusive Workforce (PDF) A Four-Step Reference Guide to Recruiting, Hiring, and Retaining Employees with Disabilities.

-- Return-to-Work Toolkit Information to help employers and employees understand the return-to-work process and resources to assist in getting employees back on the job quickly and smoothly.
+- Return-to-Work Toolkit for Employees and Employers Information to help employers and employees understand the return-to-work process and resources to assist in getting employees back on the job quickly and smoothly.

-- Employer Assistance and Resource Network (EARN) ODEP-funded service that helps employers hire and retain workers with disabilities.
+- Employer Assistance and Resource Network on Disability Inclusion (EARN) ODEP-funded service that helps employers hire and retain workers with disabilities.

 - Opening Doors to All Candidates: Tips for Ensuring Access for Applicants with Disabilities Information on how to ensure an accessible hiring process.